Sahil-Ajmera/K-Means-Modified/README.md

 # K-Means-Modified
 Modifications of K-Means by removing randomness present in selection of initial centroids.

 Based the study of quality of clusters formed on value of Silhouette Coefficients.
+Dataset used for study : UCI Bank Marketing Dataset